Vaughan Oliver: Pixies

+Exhibitions and publications

 In February 1990, Oliver was asked to bring together the work he had done so far for 4AD to be shown for the first time in an art gallery, the Espace Graslin in Nantes, France.
 The exhibition gathered so much media exposure throughout Europe that it subsequently moved to the Parc de la Villette in Paris.
 An illustrated catalogue titled Exhibition/Exposition was published to coincide with both Nantes and Paris exhibitions.

 In 1994, many of those who had collaborated with Oliver over the previous decade contributed to an illustrated catalogue for the retrospective exhibition of his work held at the Pacific Design Center in Los Angeles, This Rimy River.
 Recollections of the v23 design experience were provided by individuals such as design writer Rick Poynor, and art critic Ian McKay who frames Oliver's work in a fine art context.

-In 2000 a major monograph Vaughan Oliver: Visceral Pleasures by Rick Poyner was published by Booth-Clibborn Editions.

-In 2005, to mark 25 years of 4AD records, Oliver produced a limited-edition publication of his poster designs, with a second-edition published to coincide with a solo exhibition of his posters staged at the Stanley Picker Gallery (Kingston University, London, UK) in 2007.

-In 2011, Oliver was awarded an honorary Master of Arts from the University for the Creative Arts, where he taught on the Epsom campus as a visiting professor.
-Two books of work were published.

-4AD

-Oliver's album art helped to shape the aesthetic of 4AD, a cult indie record label that was prominent from the 1980s well into the 1990s.
-The mysterious qualities in his album art were inspired by surrealist painter Salvador Dalí, whom Oliver admired during his college years.
-Oliver created album artwork for a number of 4AD bands, including Pixies, Cocteau Twins, The Breeders and This Mortal Coil.
-Although Oliver worked exclusively with 4AD, he would occasionally work with non-music related clients.
-He had an influence on the post pop-punk music industry, inspiring hundreds of artists to be different, mysterious and explorative.
-During the early years of 4AD, Oliver was credited with giving the bands and the label an identity through his visual language, despite their adherence to different genres.